INSIDE: DIY hanging solar lights in orb shape to hang in tree or for outdoor entertaining. DIY garden decor from hardware store supplies.

 Got a tree that needs to see the light?
 Our front yard has several large and looming trees but only one is green.
 Yes, a green tree.
 (Hey, I live in Arizona with its own set of quirks like green trees called Palo Verdes!)
 So this tree is nothing short of a focal point.

-A while back, I created a hanging orb plant basket to dress up said tree.
+A while back, I created a hanging orb plant basket to dress up this same tree.
 Call me biased but I think it looks pretty cool.
 Using the same hardware store materials, I created a series of hanging solar light orbs.
-And this is how I showed this green tree the light…
+And this is how I show off this green tree the light…

 I was originally inspired to create my hanging orb hanging plant basket following our annual summer escape to the California coast.
 There, I saw your typical planter basket (check out what I did with one of those planter baskets) hanging from a large tree and just loved how it looked.
 Creative story later, I concocted my own hanging planter.
 And now with the miniature solar light hanging orbs to match.